Daily planning methods that actually fit your real life

 Daily planning with ADHD or constantly-shifting schedules

 Daily planning for ADHD works best in 90-minute blocks with replanning checkpoints, not full-day plans that assume sustained focus.
-Standard methods need two adaptations for attention that jumps or calendars that change hourly.
+Standard day planning strategies need two adaptations for attention that jumps or calendars that change hourly.

 First: plan in 90-minute blocks instead of full days.
 Research on ultradian rhythms in sleep-waking cycles suggests focus naturally cycles in roughly 90-minute intervals [7], though this finding originates from sleep research and its direct applicability to waking performance remains debated.
 Your plan only needs to survive the next 90 minutes.